 To find the answer, we turned to The McLaughin-Sherouse List, which ranked all industries according to RegData's Industry Regulation Index.
 The list, which was published in 2014 by George Mason University’s Mercatus Center, looks at federal regulations between 1997 to 2012.

-Unsurprisingly, petroleum and coal products manufacturing topped the McLaughlin-Sherouse list, followed by electric power generation, transmission, and distribution.
+Unsurprisingly, petroleum and coal products manufacturing topped the McLaughlin-Sherouse List with over 25K regulations, followed by electric power generation, transmission, and distribution at nearly 21K.

 Source: RegData's Industry Regulation Index

-Companies that ranked highly on the McLaughlin-Sherouse list face unique challenges when it comes to risk management and compliance.
+Companies that ranked highly on the McLaughlin-Sherouse List, and those that are considered highly regulated on a state or federal level today, face unique challenges when it comes to risk management and compliance.
 These challenges include handling high volumes of data and navigating rapidly shifting requirements.